Dar-Rjj/GPfactor/README.md

 # GPfactor

-This repository uses gplearn to release factor mining.
+This repository uses GPlearn to release factor mining.